-A+ for Effort: 44 Daily Use English Sentences in School
+44 Helpful Daily Use English Sentences in School

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Before we move onto the sentences, it’s important to learn (or if you know them already, review) some common school-related vocabulary.
+To start, it’s important to learn (or review) some common school-related vocabulary.

 It’s also important to note that some of these terms are more commonly used in British English than in American English.
-So if a certain word has (UK) or (US) next to it, that’s to tell you which culture uses it most!
+So if a word has UK (United Kingdom) or US (United States/ America) next to it, that’s to tell you which culture uses it most!

 Let’s jump into the vocabulary, shall we?

-- Student or pupil (UK): When you study in a school, you’re a student or a pupil of that particular school.
+- Student (US) / or pupil (UK): When you study in a school, you’re a student or a pupil of that particular school.

-- Classroom: The room—with desks, chairs and a blackboard—where you sit and receive the lesson is called a classroom.
+- Classroom : The room—with desks, chairs and a blackboard—where you sit and receive the lesson.

-- Periods and subjects: A day in school is usually divided into several periods.
-In each period, you study a particular subject or topic like mathematics, English, art, science, history and so on.
+- Periods and subjects : A day in school is usually divided into several periods.
+In each period, you study a particular subject or topic (like mathematics, English, art, science, history and so on).
 Certain subjects have short forms, too.
-For example, mathematics is commonly called “math” or “maths (UK),” biology is “bio,” chemistry is “chem” and so on.
+For example, mathematics is called math or maths (UK), biology is bio, chemistry is chem and so on.

-- Timetable or schedule: Every student has a timetable (UK) or a schedule (US) that says when the lessons are.
-This information may be in the classroom itself, on a chart or the student may have it written down in a planner or organizer.
+- Timetable or schedule : Every student has a timetable (UK) or a schedule (US) telling when the lessons are.
+This information may be in the classroom, on a chart or the student may have it written down in a planner or organizer.

-- Textbooks: Each subject will have its own books that you read and study.
-These books are called textbooks.
+- Textbooks : Each subject has its own books that you read and study.

-- Exercise books (UK) or workbooks (US): You also have a number of blank copies where you take notes, write down important things and solve problems for practice.
-These are your exercise books or workbooks.
+- Exercise books (UK) / or workbooks (US): You also have a number of blank copies where you take notes, write down important things and solve problems for practice.

-- Stationery: You also carry some stationery with you, which includes pens, pencils, erasers and sharpeners.
-That’s why the store you can buy these from is called a “stationery shop.”
+- Stationery : You also carry some stationery with you, which includes pens, pencils, erasers and sharpeners.
+The store that you can buy these from is a stationery shop .

-- Break or recess: Halfway through a school day, there’s usually a break, recess and/or lunch period.
-At this time, the students get a break from their lessons and have their lunch or snacks while talking to their friends.
+- Break / or recess : Halfway through a school day, there’s usually a break, recess and/or lunch period.
+Students have a break from their lessons and eat their lunch or snacks while talking to their friends.

-- Lunchbox or lunch kit: Sometimes, the students bring food in a lunchbox or a lunch kit and have it in the class.
-Or they may go to the school cafeteria and buy food from there.
-There may be places to sit in the cafeteria and some schools may even have a dining room or lunchroom.
+- Lunchbox or lunch kit : Students bring food in a container called a lunchbox or a lunch kit.
+They may go to the school cafeteria /dining room / lunchroom and buy food from there.

-- Other school rooms: A school building usually has a number of classrooms, offices and other rooms.
-For example, there may be music rooms, laboratories (or labs for short), a concert hall or an auditorium (for performances) and a gym (for physical exercise).
+- Other school rooms : A school building usually has classrooms, offices and other rooms.
+For example, there may be music rooms , laboratories (or labs for short), a concert hall or an auditorium (for performances) and a gym (for physical exercise).

-The teachers will have their own staffroom and there’s usually an open field area or the playground where the students can play.
+The teachers will have their own staffroom .
+Students will play in an open field area or the playground .
 To go from one room to another, everyone has to walk through corridors (UK) or hallways (US).
-They also take the stairs, or sometimes there’s a lift (UK) or elevator (US) available instead!
+They also take the stairs , or sometimes there’s a lift (UK) or elevator (US) available!

-- Washroom (UK) or restroom (US): When the students need to go to the bathroom, they usually ask for permission from the teacher if they can go to the washroom or the restroom.
-Among friends, the toilet is often called a loo in the United Kingdom.
+- Washroom (UK) or restroom (US): When the students need to go to the bathroom, they usually ask permission from the teacher to the washroom or the restroom.
+Among friends, the toilet is often called a loo (UK).

 Phrases for Talking to Your Classmates

 Below are some typical questions asked within a classroom, along with some ideas for responses.
 The phrases and words in bold can be reused in different situations.
-Try making your own sentences by using the phrases in bold: “My name is…”, “Can you help me with…” and so on!
+Try making your own sentences!

 Introducing Yourself and Meeting New People